ZKNoxHQ/ETHFALCON/README.md

 * on-chain [contracts](https://github.com/ZKNoxHQ/ETHFALCON/tree/main/src) for verification
 * [python](https://github.com/ZKNoxHQ/ETHFALCON/tree/main/pythonref) signers and verification for testing (offchain and on-chain wrapping cast).
+* [c](https://github.com/ZKNoxHQ/ETHFALCON/tree/main/falcon/nistfalcon) signers and verification for testing (based on the NIST reference implementation, with added functionalities).

 **This is an experimental work, not audited: DO NOT USE IN PRODUCTION, LOSS OF FUND WILL OCCUR.**